probcomp/trcrpm/README.md

 ## References

-* Feras A. Saad and Vikash K. Mansinghka, [A Bayesian Nonparametric Method for Clustering Imputation, and Forecasting in Multivariate Time Series](https://arxiv.org/abs/1710.06900).
+* Feras A. Saad and Vikash K. Mansinghka, [Temporally-Reweighted Chinese Restaurant Process Mixtures For Clustering, Imputing, and Forecasting Multivariate Time Series](https://probcomp-1.csail.mit.edu/aistats/saad18.pdf).
   To Appear: _Proceedings of the 20th International Conference on Artificial Intelligence and Statistics_ (AISTATS), 2017.

 ## License